Board of Directors

 The Connors Family Office

 Jack Connors, Jr. is a founding partner and former CEO of Hill Holliday, Connors, Cosmopulos, Inc., a full-service marketing communications company.
 Under his leadership, Hill Holliday evolved from a one-room shop to one of the top 20 advertising firms in the United States.
-Mr. Connors also served as chairman of the board of directors of Partners HealthCare System for 16 years, becoming chairman emeritus in July 2012.
-He is a member of the board of directors of Partners In Health, the board of fellows at Harvard Medical School and serves as a trustee of Boston College.
-Active in leading philanthropic efforts and civic campaigns in Boston, Mr. Connors has championed initiatives such as Camp Harbor View, the Campaign for Catholic Schools, and The Edward M. Kennedy Institute.
+Mr. Connors also served as Chairman of the Board of Directors of Mass General Brigham (formerly Partners HealthCare System) for 16 years.
+He is a member of the Board of Fellows at Harvard Medical School.
+Active in leading philanthropic efforts and civic campaigns in Boston, Mr. Connors is the co-founder and Chairman of the Board of Camp Harbor View, Chairman of the Board of the Campaign for Catholic Schools and a member of the Board of the Atrius Health Equity Foundation.

 Massachusetts League of Community Health Centers